stolostron/kui-web-terminal/docs/blog/GetToKnowVisualWebTerminal.md

 ## What is next?
 {:#next}

 If you need additional information about Visual Web Terminal, please check the Red Hat Advanced Cluster Management for Kubernetes documentation at https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.0/html/web_console/web-console#visual-web-terminal.
+To learn more about the entire product, see Red Hat Advanced Cluster Management for Kubernetes [product page](https://www.redhat.com/en/technologies/management/advanced-cluster-management).

 We hope you have found a new productivity tool for doing future `kubectl`,  `oc` and `search` commands.
 We are interested in your feedback and experiences.
-Contact us about using the Visual Web Terminal by contacting us at TODO
+If you have questions or comments, please contact us at acm-contact@redhat.com.